verdverm/httopd/README.md

 ------------

 1. Docker
-2. That's it
+2. *nix

 Running
 ------------

-1. `docker pull verdverm/dawg`
-2. `docker run -i -t verdverm/dawg`
+1. `git clone https://github.com/verdverm/dawg && cd dawg`
+2. `sudo build.sh`
+3. `sudo run.sh`

+   `sudo` is required for the docker commands

 Details
 ------------

+### Sever

+This docker contains a Python-Flask site.

+### Client

+This docker contains a http-client simulator.

+### Monitor

+This docker contains the CLI monitor program.

 Suggested Improvements
 ----------------------

-monitor multiple log files
+- monitor multiple log files when there are multiple sites / server blocks

+- stream logs from multiple servers to one location

 Problem Statement
 -----------------